theXappy/RemoteNET/README.md

 ## Thanks
-**denandz** for his interesting project **KeeFarce** which was a major inspiration for this project.
+[denandz/KeeFarce](https://github.com/denandz/KeeFarce): Which was a major inspiration for this project.
-Also, multiple parts of this project are directly taken from KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).
+Also, multiple parts of this project were adapted from ones in KeeFarce (DLL Injection, Bootstrap, IntPtr-to-Object converter).
+[TheLeftExit/Trickster](https://github.com/TheLeftExit/Trickster]): Which I used for the MSVC Diver (for C++ targets).
+[pardeike/Harmony](https://github.com/pardeike/Harmony): Which I used for hooking .NET methods.
+[microsoft/Detours](https://github.com/microsoft/Detours): Which I used for hooking native methods.
+[citronneur/detours.net](https://github.com/citronneur/detours.net): Which I used as a wrapper for Detours.
+[uxmal/reko](https://github.com/uxmal/reko): Whic I used to demangle C++ symbols.

 **icons8** for the "Puppet" icon